rich-id/static-analysis/README.md

 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/richcongress/static-analysis/issues)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)

 The static analysis checks if the code fits the configured.
-In this repository, you'll find a default configuration and a script to easily execute the static analysis.
+In this repository, you'll find a default configuration, and a script to easily execute the static analysis.

 ## Installation